Acceptance & Commitment Therapy Training

 Simplify and enrichen your therapy practice using Contextual Behavioural Science

 Acceptance & Commitment Therapy (ACT) is a modern behavioural approach that uses creative methods to help you and your clients improve their lives.
-Our training is underpinned by a curiosity of what works and what doesn’t.
-We use Contextual behavioural science as a framework, because it draws on core behavioural processes including evolutionary, neurological, cognitive, behavioural and emotion-focused principles.
+Our training is underpinned by a curiosity about what works and what doesn’t.
+We use Contextual behavioural science as a framework because it draws on core behavioural processes including evolutionary, neurological, cognitive, behavioural and emotion-focused principles.

 Are you looking for some easy to watch videos about Acceptance and Commitment Therapy (ACT)?